 The court found that the word “accident’ in the clause was too ambiguous to support the exculpation of negligence, as an accident is not the same thing as a negligent act.
 Additionally, the court found that “management” was never defined and the association who was defending the law suit was never associated with the term management.
 Based on the appellate court’s decision it appears that just because there is an exculpatory clause defense does not mean that the clause itself will be upheld.
 Therefore each clause must be examined to analyze whether the terms are sufficient.

-In the event you have a question regarding a personal injury case or if you have suffered an injury as a result of someone else’s negligence, we invite you to contact the Tampa law firm of Givens Givens Sparks, PLLC for a free case evaluation.
+In the event you have a question regarding a personal injury case or if you have suffered an injury as a result of someone else’s negligence, we invite you to contact the Tampa law firm of Robert Sparks Attorneys, PLLC for a free case evaluation.